khajabakshi/dashapp-docker-aws_deployment/README.md

 2. The file system

 ### The network configuration
-In the case of Python Dash, the default is to have the app run on localhost.
+In the case of Python Dash, the default is to have the app run on `localhost`.
 However, in this case, you can only access the server from your local machine.
 The app is typically deployed locally using the following boilerplate:

     if __name__ == '__main__':
       app.run_server(debug=True)